daattali/beautiful-jekyll/course-descriptions/DSCI_553_stat-inf-2.md

+---
+title: DSCI 553
-# DSCI 553: Statistical Inference and Computation II
+subtitle: Statistical Inference and Computation II
+---

 ## Short Description
 Methods for dealing with the multiple testing problem.
 Bayesian reasoning for data science.
 How to formulate and implement inference using the prior-to-posterior paradigm.